Accredited by the Occupational Therapy Council

 - achieve at least a distinction average upon completion of level 3 studies;

-- complete the four honours units at level 4 (listed under course structure H455 below).
+- complete the five honours units at level 4 (listed under course structure H455 below).

 Failure of a fieldwork component in the Bachelor of Occupational Therapy will normally lead to exclusion.
 Students will be required to complete at least one fieldwork component in a regional area of Victoria or adjacent areas.

 All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.